solid-contrib/solid-crud-tests/README.md

 export CURL_RESULT=`curl -i $SERVER_ROOT/login/password -d"username=$USERNAME&password=$PASSWORD" | grep Set-Cookie`
 # The COOKIE will be used when going through the webid-oidc flow:
 export COOKIE=`expr "$CURL_RESULT" : '^Set-Cookie:\ \(.*\).'`
-# The SERVER_ROOT will be used both for webid-oidc discovery and as the base container to run the tests against:

 echo Server root is $SERVER_ROOT echo Cookie is $COOKIE npm run jest